 8. In the MATLAB Command Window, you should enter the following command:

-This will ensure that the updated class definition of Impl is used.
+This ensures that the updated class definition of Impl is used.

-9. Close and then re-open the System Generator token.
-Select Impl from the list of Compilation targets.

-10. The System Generator token will appear as follows:
+- 9. Close and then re-open the System Generator token.
+Select Impl from the list of Compilation targets. - 10.
+The System Generator token appears as follows: